marceloboeira/kurz/docs/ARCHITECTURE.md

   - if you reserve a "ID"
   - not possible to claim IDs back?

+There are no collisions because the method is based on integer to hex conversion.

 https://hashids.org/rust/
 https://github.com/archer884/harsh

+### Sequence Generator
 PostgreSQL

 | Name        | Storage Size | Range                         |
 |-------------|--------------|-------------------------------|